github18122021/BookStore_v1/README.md

 ## Acknowledgements

-I would like to thank my classmate [vasugangani](https://github.com/vasugangani) for their assistance in adding comments to parts of the code.
+I would like to thank my classmate [vasu gangani](https://github.com/vasugangani) for their assistance in adding comments to parts of the code.
 Their input helped improve the clarity of the codebase.